Breathing for Wellness

 - Make regular chiropractic visits.

 The Asthma and Allergy Foundation of America reports that about 25.9 million Americans, 10% of all children, are affected by asthma and breathing problems.
-Moreover, inhaled steroids have been traditionally used to treat the condition.
-In addition, a new research study showed that engaging in breathing techniques can reduce the need for asthma reliever therapies by over 50%.
-Also, the journal Thorax published information that practicing two breathing techniques decreased symptoms, and improved lung function and improved quality of life for over 57 adults with mild asthma.
+Inhaled steroids have been traditionally used to treat the condition but have a lot of bad side effects.
+A new research study showed that engaging in breathing techniques can reduce the need for asthma reliever therapies by over 50%.
+The journal Thorax published information that practicing two breathing techniques decreased symptoms, and improved lung function and improved quality of life for over 57 adults with mild asthma.

 One technique focused on flat nasal breathing with lengthened exhaling.
 The second technique included general upper body exercises combined with relaxation.
-Also, many participants who needed conventional relief and used a preventer at least four times a week were randomly given one of the breathing techniques.
+Many participants who needed conventional relief and used a preventer at least four times a week were randomly given one of the breathing techniques.

-Moreover, at Spennetta Family Chiropractic Care Clinic in Madison, we advise to include daily exercise into your healthy habits.
-In addition, we want to help you manage your symptoms in the best way possible.
+At Spennetta Family Chiropractic Care Clinic in Madison, we advise patients to include daily exercise into their healthy habits.
+We want to help you manage your symptoms in the best way possible.
 No one should have trouble with their breathing in any way, and we want to help fix any problems.
-Furthermore, we can help set you up with a chiropractic wellness program.
+We can help set you up with a chiropractic wellness program that may include chiropractic to loosen adhesions in the rib cage and allow your chest to breathe easier.
 Call Dr. Spennetta today at 608-273-2225 to talk about your health goals and issues.